timemates/rrpc-kotlin/README.md

 RSProto is a framework that designed to provide ability to expose your API as RPC Services.
 It facilitates the creation of gRPC-like services from .proto files through code generation.
 The framework also provides essential core components for both server and client.

 > **Warning** <br>
 > This project is still under development and it's not production-ready.
-In addition, **we're waiting for an approval on Gradle Plugin Portal**.

 ## Features
 - **Gradle Plugin**: `.proto` to RSocket code generator (both client and server).